 Submersible Traveling Screens (STS) and Vertical Barrier Screens (VBS).

+Removal of STSs may begin as early as the Monday of the third week of December.

 Maintenance completed on all screens.

 Inspect STSs prior to installation and operate one trial run (dogged off on deck) to ensure proper operation.
 Log results of trial run.